 This chart shows how soil nutrients react to pH changes.
 Most garden plants prefer a pH between 6 and 7, because all of the important nutrients are highly available at such balanced soil condition.

-Garden Pearls® are certified organic, non-caustic and will not burn.
+Garden Pearls® are an approved material under WSDA organic food program, non-caustic and will not burn.

 Garden Pearls Calcium and MICRONA Agricultural Lime are very important soil pH and nutritional calcium agents used in all serious, organic farming systems.
 This is because the correct soil pH can assure good crop and soil health.
 Garden Pearls and MICRONA make nutrients available which are otherwise locked up in organic matter in soils, compost and organic fertilizers.
 Garden Pearls Gypsum is a valuable, natural, concentrated calcium and sulfur mineral rarely found in any other fertilizer.